knaka/go-testutils/README.md

 # Go-fsassert

-Go-fsassert is a library for testing file system operations.
+Go-fsassert is a assertion library for testing files equiality.

 ## `fsassert` package